Background of the Text

-This text was written by Atisha, a great Indian master who lived about a thousand years ago.
-He had studied in Indonesia, the island of Sumatra; he’d made a long journey there, a very difficult journey.
-Buddhism had spread there long before and he went there particularly to get the teachings on compassion and bodhichitta and these type of topics from this famous master who lived there.
-Those teachings were not so strong in India at that time, so some of those lineages he brought back.
+This text was written by Atisha, a great Indian master who lived about 1,000 years ago.
+He had been to study in Indonesia on the island of Sumatra.
+He had made a long, very difficult journey there.
+Buddhism had spread there long before, and he went particularly to get the teachings on compassion and bodhichitta, and related topics, from a famous master.
+Those teachings were not so robust in India at that time, so some of those lineages he brought back with him.

-He was at one of the great Indian monasteries in north India, Vikramashila.
-And he was invited by the king of western Tibet to come to Tibet because there was a lot of confusion about Buddhism at the time and they wanted him to help to revive it.
-There are various versions of the history: there’s the so-called pious Buddhist version of it, the holy Buddhist version; then there’s a more historical version of what actually took place:
+Atisha was staying at one of the great Indian monasteries in north India, called Vikramashila, when he was invited by the king of western Tibet to come there because there was a lot of confusion about Buddhism at the time, and they wanted him to help revive it.
+There are various versions of the story: there’s the so-called “pious” Buddhist version of it, the “holy” Buddhist version, and then there’s a more historical version of what actually took place.

-There had been a repression of Buddhism about a hundred and fifty years earlier, but actually it was a movement against the monasteries there and the excessive policy of the previous king.
-This previous king had assigned many houses and villages to support the monasteries and to support the monks and no money was coming into the government and so this was a problem.
-He was a bit of a religious fanatic.
-And so his brother assassinated him and took the throne – this was the infamous king Langdarma.
+There had been a repression of Buddhism about 150 years earlier in Tibet, but actually, it was a movement against the monasteries there and what was perceived as a policy of excessively buttressing religion by the previous king.
+This previous king had assigned many houses and villages to support the monasteries and the monks, but no money was coming into the government, and so this was a problem.
+He was a bit of a religious fanatic, so his brother assassinated him and took the throne – this was the infamous king Langdarma.

-And he closed the monasteries, but he didn’t destroy them and he didn’t kill all the monks or anything like that, so libraries were still very much intact when Atisha came.
-But, in any case, what happened was that there weren’t great centers of learning, and so over the years after the empire of Tibet broke apart and so on, then the people no longer really understood terribly much about the teachings.
+The king closed the monasteries, but he didn’t destroy them or kill all the monks or anything like that, so libraries were still very much intact when Atisha came.
+In any case, what happened was that there weren’t great centers of learning, and so over the years as the empire of Tibet was fragmenting, the people no longer understood terribly much about the teachings.
 That was the situation.
-And they had some very strange ideas about what Buddhist practice was, taking many things in the teachings, particularly concerning tantra, very literally in a way that it was never quite intended.
+They had some very strange ideas about what Buddhist practice was, taking many things in the teachings, particularly concerning tantra, very literally in a way that it was never quite intended.

-So it was at this time that a king in western Tibet, Yeshe Wo, decided to invite translators and sent people down to India to learn the languages and eventually he invited Atisha.
-There’s a long story in the Buddhist histories of the sacrifice of King Yeshe Wo in order to bring Atisha to Tibet.
-From a historical point of view, it seems quite doubtful that that actually occurred; but it doesn’t really matter.
-In any case he got to Tibet through a great deal of hardship, particularly by one of the next kings, the nephew of Yeshe Wo called Jangchub Wo; that’s the disciple mentioned in the text.
+It was at that time of fragmentation that a king in western Tibet, Yeshe Wo, decided to invite translators and sent people down to India to learn the languages, and eventually, he invited Atisha.
+There’s a long story in the Buddhist histories of the sacrifice that King Yeshe Wo made to bring Atisha to Tibet.
+From a historical point of view, it seems quite doubtful that that story actually occurred.
+Atisha got to Tibet through a great deal of hardship, particularly that of one of the next kings, the nephew of Yeshe Wo called Jangchub Wo; that’s the disciple mentioned in the text.

-And he stayed there for quite a few years and he helped to clarify a lot of misunderstanding.
-So he was one of the main figures for what’s called the second flourishing of Dharma in Tibet.
-And he wrote this text there in western Tibet and, as he said, also to hopefully help the Indians.
-This text is considered a very important text for a whole genre of literature or teachings that came afterwards called lam-rim, the graded stages of the path to enlightenment.
+Atisha stayed there for quite a few years.
+He helped to clarify a lot of misunderstandings.
+He was one of the main figures for what’s called the “second flourishing” of Dharma in Tibet.
+He wrote this text in western Tibet and said that he hoped it would help Indians also.
+This text is considered a very important text for the whole genre of literature of teachings that came afterward called lam-rim, the graded stages of the path to enlightenment.

-These stages can be presented in many different ways; you find them in all four traditions of Tibetan Buddhism.
-And although the content is the same of this graded path in all four traditions, the actual structure with which it’s presented is slightly different.
-The structure that Atisha uses are these three scopes of spiritual aim.
-This was then followed in the Kadam tradition, which traces from Atisha, and then the Gelug tradition, which was the renewed Kadam tradition after it had split into many branches.
-And the same structure of these three scopes is also used in one of the Kagyu traditions, the Shangpa Kagyu.
+These stages can be presented in many different ways; we find them in all four traditions of Tibetan Buddhism.
+Although the content of this graded path is the same in all four traditions, the actual structure of how it’s presented is slightly different.
+The structure that Atisha uses is the three scopes of spiritual aim.
+This was then followed in the Kadam tradition, which traces from Atisha right through to the Gelug tradition, which was the renewed Kadam tradition after it had split into many branches.
+The same structure of three scopes is also used in one of the Kagyu traditions, the Shangpa Kagyu.

-So, anyway, a little bit of its background.
-Atisha starts here:
+This is a little bit of the text’s background.

 I prostrate to the Bodhisattva Youthful Manjushri.

-He gives the name in Sanskrit and then the name in Tibetan and here in our Western languages the name is A Lamp for the Path to Enlightenment.
-The tradition is always to give the Sanskrit title first and presumably he wrote it in Sanskrit.
-Out of respect, you give the Sanskrit title first, then you give the Tibetan.
-And the standard Indian texts always start off with a homage or a prostration.
+He gives the name of the text in Sanskrit and then the name in Tibetan; here in our Western languages, the name is A Lamp for the Path to Enlightenment.
+The tradition is always to give the Sanskrit title first, and presumably, he wrote it in Sanskrit.
+Out of respect, we give the Sanskrit title first, then the Tibetan.
+The standard Indian texts always start off with an homage or a prostration.
 Manjushri is the embodiment of the wisdom or clarity of mind and understanding of all the Buddhas.
 Often prostration is made to him at the beginning of texts.

 Promise to Compose

-In the West we often have a little summary in the beginning of some sort of article that says what’s going to be in it; this is also the Indian tradition.
-So Atisha gives what’s called the promise to compose.
+In the West, we often have a little summary at the beginning of an article that says what’s going to be in it; this is also the Indian tradition.
+Atisha gives what’s called the “promise to compose”.
 It says what he’s going to write about.

 (1) Having prostrated most respectfully to all the Triumphant of the three times to their Dharma and to the Sangha community, I shall light a lamp for the path to enlightenment, having been urged by my excellent disciple, Jangchub Wo.